Possessive Adjectives Grammar Exercises: Level A1-A2 (with Answers)

 Q1 15

-Question 1: Tom has a dog. ___ dog is very big.
+Question 1: Tom has a dog. ___ dog is very friendly.

 Question 1 options

-'His' is correct because Tom is male, so the possessive adjective for a male person is 'his'.
-'Her' is used for female subjects, 'its' is used for non-human subjects, and 'their' is used for plural subjects.
+'His' is correct because Tom is male, so we use 'his' as the possessive adjective.
+'Her' is used for females, 'its' is used for non-human things, and 'their' is used for groups.

 Q2 15

 Question 2: I have a new bag.
-I love ___ bag.
+I love ___ new bag.

 Question 2 options

-'My' is correct because the speaker is referring to something that belongs to themselves.
-'Your' refers to the listener, 'her' refers to a female third person, and 'our' refers to a group.
+'My' is correct because the speaker uses 'I', so the matching possessive adjective is 'my'.
+'Your' refers to the listener, 'our' refers to a group, and 'their' refers to others.

 Q3 15